kn0ll/midi.io/readme.md

 # midi.io

-a library for capturing midi hardware input in the browser. it is a nodejs middleware which listens for midi input on and forwards the midi message to the client via socket.io. [formatted documentation](http://catshirt.github.com/midi.io) is available.
+a library for capturing midi hardware input in the browser. it is a nodejs middleware which listens for midi input on and forwards the midi message to the client via socket.io.

 ## installation